kcsadow/Low-Cost-Methods-BERT/README.md

 # Implementation Details

 Prior to running any code, please download the data files from https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge/data.
-Once downloaded, please open and run Low_Cost_Methods (1).ipynb in Google Colab.
+Once downloaded, please open and run Low_Cost_Methods.ipynb in Google Colab.

 A write-up of our design, results, and discussion can be found in low_cost_methods.docx.